quantified-uncertainty/squiggle/packages/website/src/pages/docs/Api/Danger.md

 ``n`` must be above 0, and ``p`` must be between 0 and 1.

 Note: The binomial distribution is a discrete distribution.
-When representing this, the Squiggle distribution component might show it as particially or fully continuous.
+When representing this, the Squiggle distribution component might show it as partially or fully continuous.
 This is a visual mistake; if you inspect the underlying data, it should be discrete.

 **Examples**